wsibble/ifarith-compilerP5/README.md

-# Compiler Project
+# IfArith Compiler Project

-This is a group project--you should plan for roughly 5 hours outside of class meeting with your group (in person or zoom is fine, as long as everyone is there together).
+This is a group code review project--you should plan for roughly 5 hours outside of class meeting with your group (in person or zoom is fine, as long as everyone is there together).
+There will be a small amount of programming, comprising the warmup.

 In this project, we will implement a tiny fragment of a compiler, from a small language of IfArith down to NASM (an x86-like